-Aszure Barton is a prolific creator whose dance work has been equated to “watching the physical unfurling of the human psyche” by the US National Endowment for the Arts.
-Born in Canada, she started tap dancing at the age of three and has been making dances for as long as she can remember.
-Her works have been performed on countless stages throughout the world, including the Palais Garnier, Mariinsky Theater, The Kennedy Center, Studio 54, Lincoln Center, and Sadler’s Wells, as well as in museums and exhibits, such as the Smithsonian in Washington, DC.
-She has choreographed for theater, film, and opera, including Broadway.
+Aszure Barton is a Canadian-American dance maker whose work has been described by the U.S. National Endowment for the Arts as “watching the physical unfurling of the human psyche.”
+Beginning tap at age three, she has created dances for as long as she can remember.
+Her works have appeared on stages worldwide, including the Palais Garnier, Mariinsky Theater, The Kennedy Center, Studio 54, Lincoln Center, and Sadler’s Wells, and in exhibitions such as the Smithsonian’s Cultural Expressions.
+She has also choreographed for theater, film, opera, and Broadway.

-“I believe that care transforms creation and can live at its center: care for those we create with and those we create for.
-Where there is care, there is patience and possibility."
+“I believe that care transforms creation and can live at its center: care for those we create with and those we create for."

 - Aszure